 Mock Trial Scholars Program

-The University of Minnesota Law School will host the annual Mock Trial Scholars Program for high school students August 3-7, 2015.
-The program will give high school mockers an opportunity to practice and improve their trial advocacy skills, while also providing them with a taste of life as a college student.
+The program gives high school mockers an opportunity to practice and improve their trial advocacy skills, while also providing them with a taste of life as a college student.

 In this unique Law School-sponsored and run program, high school students will receive in-depth instruction on all components of a trial, including evidence, objections, and courtroom decorum.
 Participants will learn how to make artful and persuasive opening statements, direct and cross examinations, and closing arguments.
 Every step of the way, members of the award-winning University of Minnesota Law School Mock Trial Team, law students, and Law School faculty will coach participants through daily exercises that will help them practice what they learn.
 At the end of the week, students will use the knowledge they’ve gained to compete in a full mock trial judged by skilled practitioners from Minnesota’s legal community.
 Top performers will receive special awards, and all participants will receive a certificate of completion.

-- Costs of all academic programs, including materials and supplies
+- Costs of all academic programs, including a three-ring binder of materials and supplies

-- Overnight housing in Middlebrook Hall, a University of Minnesota dorm
+- Overnight housing in a University of Minnesota dorm

 - Costs of all scheduled on-campus social activities